World Modeling for Autonomous Wheel Loaders: Wheel loader world models

 \subsection{Low-dimensional pile state prediction using cellular automata}

-The low-dimensional predictor model does not have direct access to the local heightmap.
-Instead, we construct a predictor method that acts directly on the global pile state, called \texttt{replaceCA} in Algorithm \ref{alg:long_horizon_prediction}.
+The low-dimensional predictor model did not have direct access to the local heightmap.
+Instead, we constructed a pile state predictor method that acts directly on the global pile state.
 It works in two stages.
-First, the predicted load mass (part of the performance vector $\bm{\mathcal{P}}_n$) is removed from the global pile state at the dig location.
+First, the predicted load mass (part of the performance vector $\widehat{\bm{\mathcal{P}}}_n$) is removed from the global pile state at the dig location.
 This is done by computing the corresponding volume and subtracting this from the global pile along a strip as wide as the bucket, starting at $\bm{x}_n$ and stretching along $\bm{t}_n$.
 In the second stage, soil mass is redistributed to eliminate any slopes steeper than the set angle of repose.
-The mass-preserving cellular automata algorithm in \cite{pla2004approximation} is employed, with the ``velocity of flowing matter'' set to $z_+=0.2\Delta l$.
+The mass-preserving cellular automata algorithm in \cite{pla2004approximation} was employed, with the ``velocity of flowing matter'' set to $z_+=0.2\Delta l$.